matatk/agrip/ldl/tutorial.md

 When you enter this map, you'll find a door in front of you and then a corridor, which has a set of steps at the end that lead (without a door) into a room with the rocket launcher.

-But those steps are very steep and—as you're using the entirety of "start2other" as a corridor—it would be much better if those steps filled the whole room rather than just a small part of it.
-You can make this happen, as follows…
+But those steps are very steep and&mdash;as you're using the entirety of "start2other" as a corridor&mdash;it would be much better if those steps filled the whole room rather than just a small part of it.
+You can make this happen, as follows&hellip;

 ```xml
 <con wall='n' target='other' pos='t' elevtype='stairs' extent='+' />
 ```

 We've added an attribute, `extent`, to the connection and given it the size "+".
 That should be read as "fill all available space".
-Try making this change and running the map—the stairs will take up all of the available space in the corridor but not above the height they’re meant to be).
+Try making this change and running the map&mdash;the stairs will take up all of the available space in the corridor but not above the height they’re meant to be).

 You can specify sizes ("small", "med" and so on) in the `extent` attribute, as you can with rooms.
 You can also mix and match, so saying `extent='+ med'` means "take up all available width, but be only medium-sized in depth".
 Bear in mind that if the corridor was going from east to west (or vice-verse) these would be reversed (which is why it's often easier to just use "+" as the size specifier).

 #### Vertical connections to other rooms

 It is possible for you to position one room entirely on top of or underneath another and link them with connections as discussed earlier, though you'd use "u" (up) and "d" (down) to identify the walls the connections lie on.
 Currently it is not possible to make elevation devices for these connections (e.g. a plat).

 Another thing that could be done in future is supporting teleporters, so you could move between rooms instantaneously.